 - Rather heavy

 - Microphone not the best

 It has always amazed just how much Sades are able to stuff into their extremely affordable gaming gear.
 The new Spirit Wolf headphones are just the latest example of this but not the only one on this list.

-The SADES Spirit Wolf 7.1 is more affordable than most headsets we have on here, making it a great option for people on a really tight budget.
+The SADES Spirit Wolf 7.1 is more affordable than most headsets we have on here, making it an excellent option for people on a really tight budget.

 The headset is visually appealing and follows a futuristic design much like other gaming peripherals.
 Although, the SADES Spirit Wolf 7.1 is more unique, and has a sleek, geometric design.

 Additionally, the headsets also have a more advanced LED backlighting feature.
-The colors can be changed, and the breathing LED lighting effect creates a more interesting vibe.
+The colors can be changed, and the breathing LED lighting effect creates a more exciting vibe.

 Expand for More

 The SADES Spirit Wolf 7.1 is merely phenomenal for its price.
 However, it still lacks the sound quality of headsets like Corsair HS50 or Logitech G430.
-Despite its advanced sound positioning technology, the treble in this product is lacking a bit.
+Despite its advanced sound positioning technology, the treble in this product lacks behind a bit.

 The microphone on the Spirit Wolf is mediocre.
-It’s definitely not a major selling point for them, but it’s more than sufficient for most gamers.
+It’s not a major selling point for them, but it’s more than sufficient for most gamers.
 If you are looking for a product to record videos or music, you should look elsewhere.
 The frame of the headphones are mostly made of high-quality plastic but still weighs a lot.
-This means that the SADES Spirit Wolf 7.1 can be uncomfortable when worn for long periods of time.
+This means that the SADES Spirit Wolf 7.1 can be uncomfortable when worn for long periods.